shukriadams/lastfm-dl/README.md

     lastfm-dl --ignore ...<other args>...

-Note that you risk losing some of your history this way, the amount lost dependent on how many plays saved since last time.
+Note that you risk losing some of your history this way, the amount lost depends on how many plays have been scrobbled since the session started.
 The alternative to ignoring the error is to start a new session from scratch (using the --clear flag), or not to scrobble at all while you are downloading your history.
+There is no satisfying workaround for this, it's just how last.fm works.

 ## Common issues

 ### Rate limits

 If you have a lot of data, you may hit a short-term rate limit on your requests - this takes the form of an error 600.
-Retry a few times, if it perists wait a few hours then try again.
+By default lastfm-dl will automatically retry a few times before giving up.
+If the you encounter a serious outtage, try again later.

 ### Timestamps and lost scrobbles

 Lastfm scrobbles are not uniquely identifiable - they have a timestamp, but this timestamp is not completely accurate.
-Older scrobbles (from 2004) often share timestamps, and it seems that over time, Lastfm changed how timestamps were generated.
+Older scrobbles (from 2004) often share timestamps, and it seems that over time, Lastfm improved timestamp accuracy.

-Additionally, on very old profiles, it seems the total scrobble count displayed for a profile doesn't always match the number of scrobbles downloaded.
-On very old profiles with many plays (close to one million plays), total scrobble count and actual downloaded scrobbles are known to be off by a few hundred plays.
+Additionally, on very old profiles, it seems the total scrobble count displayed for a profile doesn't always match the number of scrobbles downloaded, though the differences seem to be very small (fractions of a percent).

 ### Multiple users